dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 paste in the second terminal, hit enter*)

 Here we see that there are two date directories and a polygon for verification.
-Looking at the MODE input template, we see the model date is give and year, month, day and hour.
-So, that’s the first template seen here.
+Looking at the MODE input template, we see the model date is give and year, month, day and hour.  (*Return to first terminal, then switch back to the second*)  So, that’s the first template seen here.  (*Type ls on the MODE_FCST_INPUT_DIR witht the date directory*).

 In this directory there are actually four ensemble members, but we’ll only be running two for the use case.
-So, lets check the first member and be sure there are files here.
+So, lets check the first member and be sure there are files here.  (*Type ls on the first ensemble member directory*)

 In this directory, we see that there are two files, one for the one-hour lead time, and the second for the two-hour lead time.
-This is as expected.
+This is as expected. (*Switch to the first terminal with the configuration file*)

 So next, we’ll check the observation input files.
 The OBS_MODE_INPUT_DIR is the same as the FCST_MODE_INPUT_DIR.
 So, we can copy/paste here.
 However, the date template in this case is given as year underscore, month underscore, day underscore, one-forty-one.
 So, checking that directory, we see that there are two GOES